CSB5/atminter/readme.md

 **contents**

 File containing annotated abstracts for ML training.
-Consists of line triplets for each paper with truth value, title text and abstract text on lines i, i+1 and i +2 respectively.
+Consists of line triplets for each paper with truth value, title text and abstract text on lines i, i+1 and i+2 respectively.

 A sample file is included in data/train_test_data/lactobacillus_acidophilus#escherichia_coli.ann